roblaing/swipl-webapp-howto/README.md

   print_html(TokenizedHtml).
 ```

-When I originally wrote the above handler, I hadn't encountered [quasiquoting](http://www.swi-prolog.org/pldoc/man?section=quasiquotations) &mdash; an effort which SWI Prolog supports which addresses exactly my gripe about all programming languages used in web application development sprouting HTML and SQL dialects faster than Salmonella on a hot day &mdash; and in my ignorance wrote this much simpler and shorter example.
+In my ignorance before discovering quasiquoting, I wrote it in this much simpler and shorter way.

 ```prolog
 my_handler_code(User, Request) :-